• Supporting researchers, educators and the publishing community in creating a sustainable future through action.

 Top action tips for promoting equity in research and publishing: for collaborative use by researchers, publishers, editors, funders and higher education institutions.

-• Communicating Implications: Policymakers, Journalists & the Public
+• Communicating Implications 1: Policymakers, Journalists and the Public

 To drive real world change, the practical implications of SDG related research must be accessible to policymakers, journalists and the public.